-To help evaluate the bone marrow's ability to produce red blood cells (RBCs); to help distinguish between various causes of anemia; to help monitor bone marrow response and the return of normal marrow function following chemotherapy, bone marrow transplant, or post-treatment follow-up for iron deficiency anemia, vitamin B12 or folate deficiency anemia, or renal failure
+To help your healthcare practitioner evaluate your bone marrow's ability to produce red blood cells (RBCs); to help distinguish between various causes of anemia; to help monitor bone marrow response and the return of normal marrow function following chemotherapy, bone marrow transplant, or post-treatment follow-up for iron deficiency anemia, vitamin B12 or folate deficiency anemia, or renal failure

-A blood sample obtained by inserting a needle into a vein in your arm or sometimes from a fingerstick or heelstick (infant)
+A blood sample is collected by inserting a needle into a vein in your arm or sometimes from a fingerstick or heelstick (infant).

 Reticulocytes are newly produced, relatively immature red blood cells (RBCs).
-A reticulocyte test determines the number and/or percentage of reticulocytes in the blood and is a reflection of recent bone marrow function or activity.
+A reticulocyte count helps to determine the number and/or percentage of reticulocytes in the blood and is a reflection of recent bone marrow function or activity.

 Red blood cells are produced in the bone marrow, where blood-forming (hematopoietic) stem cells differentiate and develop, eventually forming reticulocytes and finally becoming mature RBCs.
-Reticulocytes are approximately 24% higher in volume in comparison with mature RBCs.
+Reticulocytes are visually, slightly larger than mature RBCs.
 Unlike most other cells in the body, mature RBCs have no nucleus, but reticulocytes still have some remnant genetic material (RNA).
 As reticulocytes mature, they lose the last residual RNA and most are fully developed within one day of being released from the bone marrow into the blood.
 The reticulocyte count or percentage is a good indicator of the ability of a person's bone marrow to adequately produce red blood cells (erythropoiesis).

-RBCs typically survive for about 120 days in circulation, and the bone marrow must continually produce new RBCs to replace those that age and degrade or are lost through bleeding.
+RBCs typically survive for about 120 days in circulation, and the bone marrow is continually producing new RBCs to replace those that age and degrade or are lost through bleeding.
 Normally, a stable number of RBCs is maintained in the blood through continual replacement of degraded or lost RBCs.